 Rethinking Learning Podcast Episode #5

 Adam Welcome is currently the Director of Innovation and Technology for Mount Diablo Unified School District in California, and former Elementary Principal for six years.
 He is the co-founder of Kids Deserve It with Todd Nesloney where their book is a bestseller on Amazon and they co-host the podcast series “Kids Deserve It.”
 As part of the Rethinking Learning Podcast series, Adam shares personal stories with me that I know will touch your heart.
+His new book, Run Like a Pirate is amazing so there is a link at the end of this post.

 I met Adam Welcome eight years ago and worked with him when he was Assistant Principal at an elementary school in San Ramon, CA. I knew then big things were on the horizon for Adam.
 I am excited about the movement of “Kids Deserve It” that he and Todd Nesloney started.
 So Adam is my 5th conversation for the Rethinking Learning Podcast series.
 Please listen to the podcast, read the post below, and go to the bottom of this page for Adam’s bio, contact information, and how to access his book and resources he mentioned.
 Below are a few excerpts from my “Conversation on Learning” with Adam Welcome.